-While financing a business purchase has become more difficult in the current economic environment, resourceful Californians still are finding ways to access the needed money.
+While financing a business purchase has become more difficult in the current economic environment, resourceful business buyers still are finding ways to access the needed money.

 McGovern Escrow Services, Inc., is a leading independent escrow company.
 We are a trusted partner with our clients, assisting them through the tangled bulk sale & liquor license transfer process.
 We provide attentive, quality & innovative customer service.
 Phone Elizabeth McGovern at 415-735-3645.

 ServingSan Francisco Bay Area, North Bay, Central Valley

 I am an experienced entrepreneur, attorney, & business professor.
 I & my EvergreenGold® team offer business owners sound advice & expertise to build business value & achieve profitable sales.
 Call me today for a business evaluation & SWOT analysis for your business anywhere in the USA.

 For over 25 years Peter Siegel, MBA has been providing niche business purchase financial advisory and loan placement services with SBA Loans, Non SBA Financing, Retirement Plan Conversions, Note Restructures, etc. Call me regarding business purchase financing and to get pre-qualified: 925-785-3118.